realworldocaml/book/en/foreign-function-interface.md

 functions.
 You can even exchange function pointers between OCaml and C by wrapping the OCaml callback using `funptr`.
 The library takes care of the garbage collector interface to ensure that the OCaml value isn't moved around while the C library is holding a reference to the value.
+We'll come back to an example of using `funptr` later in the chapter.

 ### Arrays, structures and unions